 (read part 1 here)

-Last time we compared Qt and Storyboard Suite across three criteria: designer workflow, resource usage and performance, and platform scalability.
+Last post we compared Qt and Storyboard across three criteria: designer workflow, resource usage and performance, and platform scalability.
 In this second and final post, we'll cover:

 - Application architecture